 Studying for an exam or test today?
 I’ve been tutoring for nearly 10 years with Ottawa Tutoring and over this time I’ve picked up some great tips that can help you study more effectively.
 Knowing how to properly study saves you time and you’ll see the results.

-By following these tips you’ll maximize the productivity in the time you allot to studying.
-Don’t let stress get to you, try to studying effectively!
+By following these tips, you’ll maximize the productivity in the time you allot to studying.
+Don’t let stress get to you, try to study effectively!